palemtnrider/meetup_draft_k8s_doc_mac/PITCHME.md

 - Templates - manifest files for the kubernetes objects
 - Values.yaml - A values file

+Created by Dias which was purchased by Microsoft
 +++
 #### Tiller
 Server component of helm.
 Manages the lifecycle of your _charts_